tapassahoo/MoRiBS-PIGS/README.md

 walltime       = "40-00:00"
 ```

-   - In case of feynman, user comment out the below line in the above mentioned function
+   - In case of feynman, user must comment out the following #SBATCH command in the above mentioned function

 ```
 #SBATCH --account=rrg-pnroy